How to Improve Your Credit Score | 8 Easy Tips

 7. Leave Unused Accounts Open

 Credit age is a factor in determining your credit score, so if you have old accounts that you no longer use leave them open and keep the balance at $0.
+This is another easy way to improve your credit score.

 8. Cash Isn’t Always King